joshuaboniface/rffmpeg/README.md

 In addition, `rffmpeg` will fall back to "localhost" should it be unable to find any working remote hosts.
 This helps prevent situations where `rffmpeg` cannot be run due to none of the remote host(s) being available.

-In both cases, note that, if hardware acceleraton is configured, it *must* be available on the local host as well, or the `ffmpeg` commands will fail.
+In both cases, note that, if hardware acceleration is configured, it *must* be available on the local host as well, or the `ffmpeg` commands will fail.
 There is no easy way around this without rewriting arguments, and this is currently out-of-scope for `rffmpeg`.
 You should always use a lowest-common-denominator approach when deciding on what additional option(s) to enable, such that any configured host can run any process.

 The exact path to the local `ffmpeg` and `ffprobe` binaries can be overridden in the configuration, should their paths not match those of the remote system(s).